Childe Harold (bar)

 The Childe Harold was named after the poem Childe Harold's Pilgrimage by Lord Byron.
 It featured a basement and main level, where the music was performed.
-It is known to have hosted The Ramones, Al Jarreau, Son Seals, Bonnie Raitt, Emmylou Harris, Root Boy Slim, and Bruce Springsteen.
+It is known to have hosted The Ramones, Al Jarreau, Son Seals, Larry Coryell, Bonnie Raitt, Emmylou Harris, Root Boy Slim, and Bruce Springsteen.
 Springsteen's 1973 contract, detailing his time spent at Childe Harold, was hung on the wall of the venue, displaying that he was paid $750 for three nights of performances.
-After the early 1970s, the venue ended live music performances, citing the increasing cost of musical acts.
+In 1981 the venue ended live music performances, citing the increasing cost of musical acts, and the upstairs became an upscale restaurant.
 The venue was known for a diverse crowd "from jocks to hippies".
 Childe Harold was forced to close in 2007 after leasing agreements could not be reached.